gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/failure_taxonomy_v0.1.md

 - epistemic-classification thresholds are tested at stronger distortion levels
 - continuity thresholds are tested at stronger omission levels
 - longitudinal-drift thresholds are tested at stronger accumulation levels
+- competing-signal thresholds are tested at stronger mixed-pressure levels